AlxMedia/curveflow/readme.txt

 == Description ==

 Curveflow is a flexible blog theme with plenty of options.
 Optimized for all devices, this theme will stand out with a unique design.
 Set sidebar to the left or right - or no sidebar at all.
 Set sidebar to the left or right - or no sidebar at all.
-Pick sidebar colors, header color and primary accent as you wish.
+Pick sidebar colors, header color and accents as you wish.
 Demo: http://demo.alx.media/x/?theme=Curveflow

 == Installation ==